polkadot-fellows/RFCs/text/corejam.md

 ### Notes for implementing the Actor Progression model

 Actor code is stored in the Storage Pallet.
 Actor-specific data including code hash, VM memory hash and sequence number is stored in the Actor Work Class Trie under that Actor's identifier.
 The Work Package would include pre-transition VM memories of actors to be progressed whose hash matches the VM memory hash stored on-chain and any additional data required for execution by the actors (including, perhaps, swappable memory pages).
 The `refine` function would initiate the relevant VMs and make entries into those VMs in line with the Work Package's manifest.
 The Work Output would provide a vector of actor progressions made including their identifer, pre- and post-VM memory hashes and sequence numbers.
 The `accumulate` function would identify and resolve any conflicting progressions and update the Actor Work Class Trie with the progressed actors' new states.
 More detailed information is given in the Coreplay RFC.

+### Notes on Implementation Order

+In order to ease the migration process from the current Polkadot on- and off-chain logic to this proposal, we can envision a partial implementation, or refactoring, which would facilitate the eventual proposal whilst remaining compatible with the pre-existing usage and avoid altering substantial code.

+We therefore envision an initial version of this proposal with minimal modifications to current code:

+1. Remain with Webassembly rather than RISC-V, both for Work Class logic and the subordinate environments which can be set up from Work Class logic.
+The introduction of Work Classes is a permissioned action requiring governance intervention.
+Work Packages will otherwise execute as per the proposal. *Minor changes to the status quo.*
+2. Attested Work Packages must finish running in time and not panic.
+Therefore `WorkResult` must have an `Infallible` error type.
+If an Attestation is posted for a Work Package which panics or times out, then this is a slashable offence. *No change to the status quo.*
+3. There should be full generalization over Work Package contents, as per the proposal.
+Introduction of Authorizers, `refine`, `prune` and `accumulate`. *Additional code to the status quo.*

+Later implementation steps would polish (1) to replace with RISC-V (with backwards compatibility) and polish (2) to support posting receipts of timed-out/failed Work Packages on-chain for RISC-V Work Classes.

 ## Performance, Ergonomics and Compatibility